 Have you ever been to the Greek island of Kefalonia?
 If not, you’re missing out!
 This gorgeous island is home to some of the best attractions in Greece, making it a prime place for tourism.
 You can explore the stunning beaches, interesting historical sites, and plenty of restaurants and bars to keep you entertained.
-To help you plan your trip, I’ve put together a list of the 10 Top-Rated Attractions & Things to Do in Kefalonia.
+To help you plan your trip, I’ve put together a list of the 10 Best and Fun Things to Do in Kefalonia.

 Fiskardo is a beautiful little village on the island’s northeast coast, set in an idyllic bay with picture-postcard surroundings.
 This seaside village still holds onto the traditional way of life with a wonderful mix of Greek and Italian architecture.